tylert/freq-lists/events/README.rst

 CN Cycle for CHEO
 -----------------

-Happens on the Sunday of the 1st weekend in May.
+Happens on the 1st weekend in May.
+Conflicts with LHFR.

 * Frequency list: `CN Cycle Freqs`_
 * Volunteer info: TBD